Dongchenl/caer/README.md

 Caer has to compile and run with libcaer: https://github.com/ldcyx/libcaer.git <br />

 ## Hardware dependency
-Caer has to run with the DYNAP neuromorphic hardware connected to the computer. <br />
+Caer has to run with the DYNAP neuromorphic hardware connected to the computer.
+The connection is through high-speed USB interface. <br />

 Run <br />
 $make_file_onlinele.sh <br />